 The top reproductive counties of Kansas are Wyandotte County - 81.19, Sedgwick County - 71.89 and Shawnee County - 66.55.
 For the fertility rates of the rest of the counties, please see the table below:

 State Average Birth Weight and LMP Gestational Age

 Where to Obtain a Kansas Birth Certificate

 The state offers four ways to get a copy of your birth certificate: walk-in service, online, by phone or by mail.

 If you want instant walk-in service, you can visit the Curtis State Office Bldg. located at 1000 SW Jackson, Ste.
 120, Topeka, KS 66612 any weekday between 9 a.m. and 4 p.m.
 It will only take 15-20 minutes for processing.

-Kansas charges a $15 fee for Kansas birth record searches and $15 for each additional copy.
+It charges a $15 fee for Kansas birth records search and $15 for each additional copy.
 Regardless of how the search turns out the fee is non-refundable.
 Expedited services may cost more.

 Orders via Kansas birth records search online will take between 3-5 days, and if you order by mail, you will wait about ten days.